QED-it/qedit-website/src/content/pages/careers.md

 openPositions:
   - title: "Cryptography Engineer"
     description: |
-      We are looking for an experienced cryptography engineer to join as a member of the core engineering team.
-As a Cryptography engineer, you will have an extensive impact over the product, the architecture, and the technology.

-      We work on a privacy-first next-gen blockchain, built in Rust with a C++ component.
-Technologies include zero-knowledge proofs, elliptic curve cryptography, advanced blockchain state management and other cutting-edge techniques.
+      We are looking for a hands-on cryptography engineer or experienced software developer to join our core engineering team and work on privacy-first, next-generation blockchain technology.
+Our stack is primarily built in Rust (with some components in C++), and we use zero-knowledge proofs, elliptic curve cryptography, and other cutting-edge cryptographic techniques.

-      <span style="color: #38b1df"><strong>The perfect match:</strong></span>
+      <span style="color: #38b1df"><strong>Who you are</strong></span>

-      We are looking for a talented, forward-thinking and ambitious cryptographer to help us research and develop cutting-edge cryptosystems.
-You should guide and provide direction and advice to junior members of the team.
-Your passion and expertise in cryptography will be used daily as you interact with software engineers and mathematicians, driving changes and building crypto related software.
+      You are either:

+      * An experienced software engineer (strong in Rust) with a deep interest in applied cryptography; or
+      * A security auditor/cryptography researcher experienced in reviewing and analyzing cryptographic implementations, even if your programming experience is lighter.

-      <span style="color: #38b1df"><strong>What you'll be doing:</strong></span>
+      <span style="color: #38b1df"><strong>What you’ll do</strong></span>

-      - Be part in cutting-edge research in cryptography and blockchain technology
-      - Develop new protocols while studying and learning from existing ones.
-For instance, developing for the Zcash protocol heavily relies on cutting-edge zero-knowledge proofs research
-      - Work with the development team on implementing the research into our codebase
-      - Research in collaboration with external teams, possibly leading to partnerships
+      * Contribute to the design and implementation of advanced cryptographic protocols.
+      * Work closely with researchers and engineers to translate theory into production-grade code.
+      * Take part in internal and external reviews of cryptographic primitives and implementations.
+      * Participate in collaborations with academic and industry partners.

-      <span style="color: #38b1df"><strong>What we need to see:</strong></span>
+      <span style="color: #38b1df"><strong>What we’re looking for</strong></span>

-      - BSc, MSc or PhD degree in Computer Science or Mathematics with an emphasis on developing and implementing cryptographic protocols
-      - Experience contributing to research communities, including publishing papers
+      * Strong programming experience in Rust.
+      * Understanding of applied cryptography and familiarity with concepts like ZKPs, elliptic curves, and blockchain protocols.
+      * Curiosity and drive to learn new cryptographic tools and frameworks.
-      - Excellent written, communication and collaboration skills
+      * Good communication and teamwork skills.

-      <span style="color: #38b1df"><strong>Ways to stand out from the crowd:</strong></span>
-      - You've implemented new cryptosystems and would feel comfortable overseeing others doing the same
-      - Experience with application of privacy-preserving cryptographic techniques to applications domains
-      - You have programming experience and proficiency in one or more of the following: Go, Rust, C, C++, Haskell, OCaml
-      - You've demonstrated the ability to design and execute on research agenda
-      - Blockchain enthusiasm and familiarity with use cases and applications based on it

-      <span style="color: #38b1df"><strong>We'll make a good team if:</strong></span>
-      - Agility is your motto and you're at ease with moving targets and changing environments
-      - Team player, you successfully and humbly contribute to group discussions and team effort
-      - Passionate about cryptography, software and blockchains, you enjoy thinking about and discussing technical challenges, design choices, and code style with your peers
-      - You have a solid understanding of agile methodology concepts
-      - Without using Google, you know what O.E.D means, possibly even 2 different meanings

-      <span style="color: #38b1df"><strong>Join QEDIT now!</strong></span>
+      <span style="color: #38b1df"><strong>Bonus points</strong></span>

-      - Sharp, motivated peers who can't wait to meet you 😃
-      - Competitive full-time compensation
-      - Work in an inclusive, nurturing team where you're valued as a person, not just as a worker
+      * Experience in auditing or verifying cryptographic codebases.
+      * Contributions to open-source cryptography or blockchain projects.
+      * Publications or participation in cryptography research communities.

 otherOpportunities:
   title: "You didn't find the ideal job position on our career page?"